yssolk9102/kwk-virtual-curriculum-4/instructional-resources/index.md

 <article class="solo-day-card">
   <h3 class="solo-day-label solo-day-click">Day in the Life</h3>
   <div class="solo-day-toggle">
-    <p>This table details a typical day-in-the-life at camps.
+    <p><a href="https://docs.google.com/document/d/1-YMA6-OQqMDlmILn8_QUXcJBexEGbmMdpl-n7bAUQkI/edit?usp=sharing">This table</a> details a typical day-in-the-life at camps.
 These times align with the time zone that your camp is slotted to.
 While the vast majority of camps will follow this general structure, some camps may have slight adjustments in timing.</p>
   </div>
 </article>